Costa Rica: Empowering Rainforest Communities™

 Rancho Quemado may be a small town, but you’ll leave with lessons that extend beyond Costa Rica’s borders.
 You’ll encounter issues like sustainable tourism, community development and conservation in the face of global climate change.
 Tour gold mines, sugarcane mills, and local organic farms to understand the traditional way of life that has been preserved in the isolated Osa.
 Even during downtime, you’ll be testing your Spanish and playing sports with children, or chatting with community leaders about how their worldview has been shaped by living in the most biologically diverse place on the planet.

 Your Adventure is Just Around the Corner!

 From the untouched Bahía Drake and the world-class snorkeling spots of nearby Isla del Caño, to Parque Nacional Corcovado—the “crown jewel” of Costa Rica’s park system—the Osa Peninsula is a remote corner of the world brimming with opportunities for true adventure.
 Try to spot endangered jaguars and tapirs while hiking through the rainforest, and snorkel among abundant marine life.
 You’ll have a full day of ziplining and rappelling through lush vistas, and canoe to Rio Claro, where waterfalls and a rope swing wait for thrill seekers.

-Your Home Base in Costa Rica will be a series of rustic cabinas, built and owned by local families in the heart of the Osa Peninsula.
+Home Base in Costa Rica will be a series of rustic cabinas, built and owned by local families in the heart of the Osa Peninsula.
 This region is remote and rustic, but beautiful, and accommodations are clean and safe.
-The Home Base is exclusively used by GLA students and staff, and is surrounded by lush rainforest teeming with wildlife.
-Students will stay in gender-segregated rooms with roommates, and will share gender-segregated bathrooms and shower facilities.
+Home Base is surrounded by lush rainforest teeming with wildlife.
+Students will stay in gender-segregated rooms with roommates, and share gender-segregated bathrooms and shower facilities.

 Chat with Past Participants on Facebook